How Anguish Affects You

 Semantics aside, people can feel a sense of anguish both physically and mentally.
 What does anguish mean to you?
 To most people, pain is a broad term and anguish is merely a level of it.
 No matter the area it exists in, anguish can have a negative impact on various aspects of life.

 Before discussing the specific ways anguish can impact a human, it is useful to highlight the difference between mental and physical anguish.
 Mental anguish is usually the response to an event that is considered traumatizing.
 The two examples listed earlier can lead to depression, anxiety, and fatigue.
 Some people may feel frightened because of a particular event, such as a person who experienced domestic violence.
 Regardless of the type of response, it is detrimental to the individual's state of mind.
 However, if you feel threatened, you should seek help immediately by calling 911 or the National Domestic Violence Hotline by calling 800.799.
 SAFE (7233).

 On the other hand, physical anguish can be a little different.
 Physical anguish can be a response to a mental problem or issue.
 For example, a case of depression could ruin the appetite of someone and lead to starvation.
 Perhaps the emotional distress produces a feeling of actually dying inside.
 However, physical anguish doesn't always need to be associated with mental anguish.
 Someone can experience physical anguish by accidentally slamming a door on his or her fingers.
-While painful, an event such as this most likely won't have the same lasting impact as one that produces mental anguish visceral experience would.
+While painful, an event such as this most likely won't have the same lasting impact as one that produces a visceral experience through mental anguish.

 Anguish has the potential to change people.
 Here are some of the ways that it can affect you and your personality: